-You’ll also see little cards that identify landmarks and restaurants, acting as a sort of virtual tour guide but also helping you to get your bearings.
+You’ll also see little cards that identify landmarks and restaurants, acting as a sort of virtual tour guide, but also helping you to get your bearings.

-The new experience will use something Google is calling a visual positioning system (VPS) to scan what’s around you, then match what it sees with Google Maps’ Street View imagery.
+The new experience will use something Google is calling a visual positioning system (VPS) to scan what’s around you, and then match what it sees with Google Maps’ Street View imagery.

 As for when we can get walking with the new Maps feature, Google tells us it plans to launch the new experience in select cities later this year.

-What excited me about this is not just that it brings world-scale AR to Google Maps, but that it’s a practical solution to an everyday problem, one I encounter at least several times a month, and often when I’m in a state of stress.
+What excited me about this is not just that it brings world-scale AR to Google Maps, but that it’s also a practical solution to an everyday problem, one I encounter at least several times a month, and often when I’m in a state of stress.

 It also serves as a reminder that sometimes the simplest, most practical solutions to everyday problems can have the most meaningful impact on our lives.

-A different kind of wizardry
+A more subtle form of wizardry

 Another technology, called Google Duplex, rightfully garnered praise, excitement and criticism in equal measure.